-The target scenario included within Council's long term financial plan is based upon attendance of 500,000 persons in Year 1, expanding to 520,000 by Year 3.
+The target scenario included within Council's long-term financial plan is based upon attendance of 500,000 persons in Year 1, expanding to 520,000 by Year 3.
 This scenario also assumes 1,700 registered learn to swim participants and 1,200 gym users within Year 1 expanding to 2,250 learn to swim participant and 1,900 gym users by Year 3.

-In addition to the business modelling undertaken, to reduce the financial impact of the facility on Council's overall financial position, Council will explore commercial opportunities that may result in temporary interruptions to pool users, such as hiring the facility on particular occasions throughout the year.
+To reduce the financial impact of the facility on Council's overall financial position, Council will explore commercial opportunities that may result in temporary interruptions to pool users, such as hiring the facility on particular occasions throughout the year.
 As these opportunities are uncertain, they have not been included within the financial modelling.